CoopAtCanvas/canvas-style-guide/README.md

   with many contributors.
 * When trying to fix an issue, consider removing code before adding to it.
 * It is important to strictly enforce the agreed-upon standards.
+* Carefully re-evaluate these standards when better systems and conventions are available.

 <a name="whitespace"></a>